MicrosoftDocs/ATADocs/ATPDocs/atp-playbook-setup-lab.md

 3. [Download](install-atp-step3.md) and [install Azure ATP sensor version 2.56 or newer](install-atp-step4.md) on your lab's domain controller.
 4. Familiarity with [Privileged Access Workstations](https://docs.microsoft.com/en-us/windows-server/identity/securing-privileged-access/privileged-access-workstations) and [SAMR policy](https://docs.microsoft.com/en-us/windows/security/threat-protection/security-policy-settings/network-access-restrict-clients-allowed-to-make-remote-sam-calls).

 ## Recommendations

 We recommend following the lab setup instructions as closely as possible.
 The closer your lab is to the suggested lab setup, the easier it will be to follow the Azure ATP testing procedures.
-After the lab setup is complete, you'll be ready to get started with the suggested hacking research tools, and Azure ATP's detections.
+After the lab setup is complete, you'll be ready to perform actions with the suggested hacking research tools and review Azure ATP's detections of these actions.

 Your complete lab setup should look as similar as possible to the following diagram: